 I have also tried dotting with glitter glue, which gives rocks a bejeweled look.
 This one is not for perfectionists as it is very hard to get glue dots to make perfect circles.
 But if you’re OK with less than perfect dots, it’s fun to try.
 This glue is not waterproof, so the rock will definitely need to be sealed.

 Once you are finished painting your rocks, it’s time to protect your work.
 A coat or two of varnish are good.
 You can brush on or spray varnish, I use matte, brush-on varnish, but you can use glossy varnish if you want your finished rocks to be shiny.
 These brush on varnishes work best on acrylic paint.
 If you are using markers, chalk markers, gel pens, or pens, spray varnish is your best bet to avoid smearing your designs.
 Please be safe and use it outdoors only.
 Several thin layers work best.
 Some folks recommend a thin layer of Mod Podge first then add sealant after the Mod Podge dries to keep the pens from running, but some people report smearing with that as well.
 Some people seal their rocks with Mod Podge – but that seems to work best for indoor only rocks.
-I’ll do some experimenting and update this page.
+I tried several ways, and the glossy varnish above seemed to work best.

 I have a copy of the book Art on the Rocks.
 I like it because it has instruction from three different artists, so there’s a variety of methods and styles.